The majority of crimes can be avoided if you take a few extra precautions to protect your property.

 - If you have a garage, use it.

 - Always close windows and lock the doors.

 - Remove any valuables from your vehicle, always remove satellite navigations, their cradles and rub off sucker marks on the windscreen.

-- If fitted with a removable radio or front panel, always remove and take with you.
+- If your vehicle is fitted with a removable radio or front panel, always remove and take it with you.

 - Use a steering lock.

 - If possible, have an engine immobiliser and car alarm fitted with a visible warning light.